 - See our comprehensive post on making and storing frozen and chilled dog treats for additional info and tips for frozen treats.

 - Flexible silicone food moulds (affiliate link) or ice-cube trays work great for making fun little shaped treats.
-If you want a precise measure of a specific mould’s capacity, you can do a test pour from a measuring cup of water to measure the volume required to fill your tray.
-Volumes are very easily scaled, and you can customise the type and amount of flavour add-ins to suit your pet.
+If you want a precise measure of a specific mould’s capacity, you can do a test pour from a measuring cup of water.
+Volumes for pupsicle mixtures are very easily scaled, and you can customise the type and amount of flavour add-ins to suit your pet.

 - Store and serve straight from the freezer.
-See my messy container in the collage above?
+See my messy container in the last picture in the treat-making collage above?
 As much as I like having things in neat stacks, leaving pupsicles offset or a bit loose in their container makes it easier to pop them free one at at time for future snacking.
+Stacks are more prone to sticking.

 - Frozen treats will melt quickly, especially in warm temperatures and can be messy while your pup is licking merrily.
 You might prefer to serve pupsicles with a bowl or outdoors, especially where tints are involved!

 - As always, moderation, furfriends!
 No, those are not all going straight to Humphrey.
 Haha!
 Humphrey had guests when I was taking these photographs, and each got a treat outside before the rest went into the freezer.
-You can see Cooper’s black legs in the background and their other pal was sitting very near.
+You can see our pal Cooper’s black legs in the background of the photo below and their other furfriend was sitting very near just out of frame.

 Recipe and Ingredient Tips and Tricks

 - Check the ingredients carefully when shopping for dog treat ingredients.
-Be particularly careful to avoid unwanted ingredients, like sugars or artificial sweeteners, in yogurt for your dogs.
+Be particularly careful to avoid unwanted ingredients, like sugars or artificial sweeteners.
 Xylitol (also identified as sweetener E967) is particularly dangerous for dogs.

 - Not keen on dairy?
 Coconut milk, pureed dog-friendly fruit or veggies, or anything pet-safe, including simple water, can be used to create your own custom blend.
 As noted in the post above, pupsicles are really easy for ingredient substitions and adjustments.